Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/205-Containers.md

 reproducing a lab experiment where, e.g., each measurement instrument introduces errors.
 The only thing that containers do reproduce very well, is your software stack.
 But not without problems:

-Containers are certainly not performance portable unless they have been designed to run optimally on a range of hardware and your hardware falls into that range.
+Containers are certainly **not performance portable** unless they have been specifically designed to run optimally on a range of hardware and your hardware falls into that range.
 E.g., without proper support for the interconnect it may still run but in a much slower mode.
 But one should also realise that speed gains in the x86 family over the years come to a large extent from adding new instructions to the CPU set, and that two processors